jbond14/world/_posts/2022-07-12-the-frontlines-of-the-conflict-between-nazis-and-jews.markdown

 dropcap: on
 featured: yes
 ---
-“The poor are crazy, the rich just eccentric.” - James Shin Hoo
+"The poor are crazy, the rich just eccentric." - James Shin Hoo

 7/25/1986 was the day Thomas Blobaum was born 7/25/1986 is 14 days to 8/8 [1][2]